Ever wondered how to translate jokes? Humour is a great way to engage with your audience – but only if you get it right.

+The video below from the Guardian demonstrates the problem of translating jokes from one language to another.
 While these examples may have made people laugh, it’s not necessarily because they understood the joke!
-So, how can you make sure your jokes travel well, and tickle every audience equally?
+So, how can you make sure your jokes travel well and tickle every audience equally?

-Three ways to make funny content work around the world
+Three ways to translate jokes around the world

 There are three ways to translate humorous content for an international audience.
 We share the pros and cons of each below: